 Early on, the congregation established a Social Action Committee, in keeping with the Torah’s teachings to perform Mitzvot-good deeds-and give Tzedakah- give charitably.
 Members have helped people in need both in the congregation and in the wider community, and have supported many worthy causes, local and Jewish organizations.
 In the 1970’s congregants sponsored resettlement of a Laotian refugee family, and in the 1980’s a Russian ‘refusenik’ family; in the 1980’s and 1990’s support went to Ethiopian Jews rescued by Israel.
 Ongoing collections have been offered to Wellspring in Hull and the Hingham Interfaith Food Pantry.
 Each year the school children and the youth group have adopted mitzvahs projects.

 In 2009, the Temple opened up interior and outdoor spaces to establish the JCC Early Learning Center, run by Jewish Community Centers of Greater Boston, in affiliation with combined Jewish Philanthropies.
 Children of members and non-members attend weekday classes for toddler and preschool levels.

-Congregation Sha’aray Shalom marked 50 years of the Jewish community’s presence on the south Shore in 2009 and looks forward to many more years of being an active member of the community.
+Congregation Sha’aray Shalom is marking 60 years of the Jewish community’s presence on the south Shore in 2019 and looks forward to many more years of being an active member of the community.